 Think Indian food, and we are almost conditioned to think all things greasy, spicy and indulgent.
 We tend to forget for a while that all our everyday foods like dal, chapatti, raita are not only Indian but are also, in fact, some of the healthiest foods you can have.
 If you have been on a weight loss diet, you may have been told to keep your calories in check.
-But, before you embark on a low calorie diet, you need to understand that calories are not 'bad' per say.
+But, before you embark on a low-calorie diet, you need to understand that calories are not 'bad' per say.
 Every food that you take generates energy.
 This energy is measured in units of calories.
-According to experts, in typical low calorie diet you would get about 800 to 1500 calories per day.
+According to experts, in a typical low-calorie diet you would get about 800 to 1500 calories per day.
 Your calorie requirement may differ depending upon your height, profession and daily energy expenditure too.
 Therefore, it is important to understand your body and then its calorie requirement, before you start eliminating things blindly from your diet.

 You must ensure that the little calories you take in your low-calorie are loaded with nutrients.
-Make sure you take enough of lean protein, fibre and good fats and make it a balanced affair.
-Determine how many calories you are eating every day and gradually reduce hundred to two hundred calories from it.
+Make sure you take enough lean protein, fibre and good fats and make it a balanced affair.
+Determine how many calories you are eating every day and gradually reduce one hundred to two hundred calories from it.
 Starving yourself is a bad weight loss strategy.
 Keep yourself hydrated, people often intermix signals of thirst with hunger that adds up to the calorie load.
-It is okay to treat yourself with some high calorie treats once in a while.
+It is okay to treat yourself to some high calorie treats once in a while.
 It has been proved that occasional binges help people stick to their weight-loss diet better.

 If you are fond of Indian food or your diet is majorly Indian, you have arrived at the right place for low-calorie Indian food options.